 Dr. Quarch has noticed a mindset shift in the way that businesses and consumers are thinking about privacy.
 The GDPR has completely altered the landscape of how companies process data.
 Meanwhile, public awareness for the law is strong and will only continue to grow.
 “When you think about most laws, nobody knows about them except for a specific interested group.
 But almost everyone knows about the GDPR,” he explains.
 “This is a huge achievement.
 Because of the GDPR, data protection and privacy are now widely-discussed topics in the EU.”

 New privacy laws will continue to be introduced.
 The CCPA, introduced in California in 2018, draws a lot of parallels with the GDPR.
 More regulations are popping up all over the world, particularly in the US, which means that business interactions between the US and the EU will constantly evolve as a result.
 The team at RightNow also feel that EU privacy laws are still not totally clear in terms of what they offer to the average consumer.
 When the GDPR was introduced, many of the major headlines that came with it were fear-based messages about potential fines.
 Dr. Quarch strongly believes that private litigation based on the GDPR will become a major topic in the future.
 “The GDPR is a really powerful law to ensure that privacy is respected - and consumers are empowered.”

 Overall, RightNow see strong data privacy practices as a key competitive advantage.
 The days of companies being careless or inconsistent with data are gone.
-Now, all businesses must ensure watertight security and processes to protect their customers.
+Now, all businesses must ensure to follow best practices in order to protect their customers.

 “Strong data protection practices are a great argument in favour of a company,” explains Dr. Quarch.
 “People really care about this.
 And if customers care about it, then businesses need to care about it too.
 With the help of DataGuard, we make sure that we follow the highest security standards for protecting our customer’s data.”